 Covariates: Individual characteristics, including year of birth, sex (male or female), race (White, Black, or unknown), and work-site (Plant 1, 2, or 3) were obtained from company records.
 Prior to 1970, race was not systematically recorded on GM employment records at hire.
 Subjects with unknown race (8.2%) were assumed to be White in this analysis based on the observed racial composition by plant over calendar time.[24]
 The analyses were restricted to men because the outcome was too infrequent among women workers (10 suicides and 3 fatal overdoses).

-Analytic method: A directed acyclic graph illustrates the anticipated relationships between the exposure, outcome, and hypothesized confounding variables (eFigure 1 in the online supplement).
-[25]We used Cox proportional hazards regression to estimate the associations linking job loss with suicide alone and with suicide combined with overdose.
-We controlled for a priori specified confounders including age, race, plant, year of hire, and calendar year of follow-up.
-Depression, depicted as a time-varying confounder affected by prior exposure, was not measured, limiting interpretation of our results.
+Analytic method: A directed acyclic graph (DAG) illustrates the anticipated relationships between the exposure, outcome, and hypothesized confounding variables (Figure 1).
+Race, plant and calendar year were included in all models to adjust for confounding.
+Depression, injury, and drug abuse, depicted as time-varying confounders affected by prior exposure, were not measured, limiting interpretation of our results.

+We contrasted annual rates for suicide with rates for suicide and fatal overdose combined to capture the potential impact of the opioid epidemic in the early 2000s as well as to reduce outcome misclassification.
+Suicides using opioids and other drugs are substantially under-reported by medical examiners and coroners.[25]

-The primary model estimates adjusted hazard ratios for suicide and overdose in relation to worker exit in a Cox proportional hazards model.
+First, adjusted hazard ratios for suicide and overdose were estimated in relation to employment status in a Cox proportional hazards model based on the full cohort.
 Although mortality follow up extends to 2015, employment records end on December 31, 1994, and we censor subjects still employed at that time.
-The time metric for these Cox models was age, and the model includes race, plant, and year of hire, as well as a time-dependent penalized spline function of calendar year of follow-up.
+The time metric for these Cox models was age, and we adjusted for year of hire, and a time-dependent penalized spline function of calendar year of follow-up as confounders.

-The secondary model uses decade of age at worker exit as the exposure of interest, to contrast workers retiring at retirement age (≥ 55) versus workers exiting before retirement age.
+Second, decade of age at worker exit was the exposure of interest, contrasting workers retiring at retirement age (≥ 55) versus workers exiting before retirement age.
 The time metric in these models was years since worker exit; mortality follow-up starts at the date of exit.
 Individuals still employed when work records end on December 31, 1994 were necessarily excluded from these models because date of exit (and thus start of follow-up) was unknown.

-Sensitivity analyses: The sensitivity analyses we conducted are described in the online supplement.
-To account for the possibility that the recorded work termination dates might be artificially back-dated when an employee dies suddenly, we reclassified cases that occurred within a week of leaving work as having occurred while still employed.
-To limit the analysis to the most proximal outcomes (those hypothesized to be most likely related to job exit), we restricted follow-up to five years after leaving work.
+Sensitivity analyses: To account for the possibility that the recorded work termination dates might be artificially back-dated when an employee dies suddenly, we reclassified cases that occurred within a week of leaving work as having occurred while still employed in the first model.
+To limit the analysis to the most proximal outcomes (those hypothesized to be most likely related to job exit), we restricted follow-up in the second model to five years after leaving work.

 The study was approved by the Office for the Protection of Human Subjects at University of California, Berkeley.
 Analyses were performed in R version 3.6.1.
 Cox proportional hazards models were estimated using the “survival” package.[26,27]